Homemade Blackberry Ice Cream With Chocolate Flakes (Small Batch)

 • 1 teaspoon vanilla extract

-• 2 ounces semi-sweet or bittersweet chocolate - cut into small pieces with a large knife
+• 2 ounces (56 g) semi-sweet or bittersweet chocolate cut into small pieces with a large knife

 Instructions

-• Put blackberries into a microwave-safe Pyrex bowl along with the sugar.
-Microwave on HIGH for 2-3 minutes or until the mixture starts to bubble up.
+• Put 6-8 ounces (170-227 g) fresh or frozen blackberries into a microwave-safe Pyrex bowl along with 3/4 cup (150 g) sugar.
+Microwave on HIGH for 2-3 minutes or until the mixture bubbles up.
 Stir about halfway through.

 • Extract the seeds by using a spoon or spatula to force the berry mixture through a strainer.

-• Whisk eggs, salt, and milk into the seedless berry mixture.
-Add heavy cream and vanilla.
+• Whisk 1 cup (227 g) milk, 2 (100 g) eggs, and a pinch of salt into the seedless berry mixture.
+Add 1-1/2 cups (341 g) heavy cream and 1 teaspoon vanilla extract.
 Continue whisking until smooth.

 • Cover and chill for 3 hours or overnight.

-• Add vodka (if using) just before pouring cold ice cream mixture into your ice cream freezer.
+• Add 1 tablespoon vodka (if using) just before pouring cold ice cream mixture into your ice cream freezer.
 Freeze according to the manufacturer’s instructions.

-• Add chopped chocolate (or chopped Oreos) at the end of the freezing process before the ice cream gets too hard to stir.
+• Add 2 ounces (56 g) semi-sweet or bittersweet chocolate, chopped chocolate (or chopped Oreos) at the end of the freezing process before the ice cream gets too hard to stir.

 • Transfer the soft ice cream to a plastic container or a loaf pan.
 Store in the freezer for several hours to finish getting hard before serving.